codemodsquad/astx/README.md

 If this fails you can try `parser: 'recast/babel/auto'` or the non-`/auto` parsers.

-I've gotten tired of `recast`; they just aren't able to keep it up to date with new syntax features in JS and TS quickly enough, and I've seen it output invalid syntax too many times.
+Your mileage may vary with `recast`; they just aren't able to keep it up to date with new syntax features in JS and TS quickly enough, and I've seen it output invalid syntax too many times.